The source file is in the Intranet. Any change made to this page will be overwritten by the update from Intranet.

 Three classes of Grades 5/6 – Average size 25 students per class

 The school year is determined by The Winnipeg School Division based upon criteria established by the Provincial Government.
-The school year begins on the first day of September after the Labour Day long weekend and runs through to the end of June (193 days).
+The school year begins on the first day of September after the Labour Day long weekend and runs through to the 30th day of June.
 The school calendar is based upon a six day cycle.

-All Montrose catchment area applications are accepted.
-Non-catchment and non-division registrations will be reviewed by the school’s administration to determine if space is available.
+All Montrose catchment area registrations are accepted.
+Non-catchment and non-division (Schools of Choice) applications will be reviewed by the school’s administration in late May to determine if space and programming is available.

 Nursery children attending Montrose are automatically registered for Kindergarten the following year.
 Kindergarten students are automatically registered for grade 1 for the following year.

-Advanced registration for the next school year for Nursery, Kindergarten, and grades one to six classes begins February 3, 2015.
+Advanced registration for the next school year for Nursery (born in 2014), Kindergarten (born in 2013), and grades one to six classes begins February 1, 2018.
 Proof of age (Birth Certificate, Manitoba Medical card) and residency (Utility Bill for the current month, Rental Agreement) is required for students who are new to Montrose.
 The school will also require a copy of the most current report card for students registering in grades one to grade six.

 The first priority is to accommodate students from the Montrose catchment area.
 All non-catchment applications will be placed on a wait list.
-“School of Choice” forms must accompany registrations from non-Winnipeg School Division families.
+“School of Choice” forms must accompany applications from non-Winnipeg School Division families.
 These forms are available in the school office.
-Again, proof of age, address (medical card) and a current report card need to be provided with the School of Choice application.
+Again, proof of age, address and a current report card need to be provided with the School of Choice application.
 Please contact the school’s administrator for more information.
-Parents with children on the wait list will be notified of the registration status on or before May 15th.
+Parents with children on the wait list will be notified of the registration status on or before May 31st.

 Please register as soon as possible to assist us with our planning.
 Registrations will be accepted during regular office hours (8:00 am - 12:00 pm and 1:00 pm - 4:00 pm).